 Data Foundation and Audience Intelligence

+AdRoll's Approach: AdRoll builds audiences from three sources: website visitor behavior captured by the AdRoll Pixel, CRM email lists synced via Connected Audiences, and 2,000+ Experian audience attributes (US only).
 These segments power ad targeting across display and social channels.
 The system knows which companies visited your site and can match email lists to browser cookies, but it does not provide verified contact details, org charts, or technographic data for the people behind those visits.

-ZoomInfo's Approach: ZoomInfo starts with a large B2B data platform: 500M contacts, 100M companies, 135M+ verified phone numbers, and 200M+ verified business emails, verified through a pipeline backed by 300+ human researchers with up to 95% accuracy on first-party data.
+ZoomInfo's Approach: ZoomInfo starts with a large B2B data platform: 500M contacts, 100M companies, 135M+ verified phone numbers, and 200M+ verified business emails, verified through 300+ human researchers with up to 95% accuracy on first-party data.
+Audience targeting draws on 300+ company attributes including org charts, technographics, and department budgets.
+Website visitors are identified at the contact level through WebSights, with automatic traffic filtering separating real visitors from bots.

-🪙 Value Verdict: ZoomInfo is better for B2B teams that need to know who to reach, not just which companies to retarget.
+Value Verdict: ZoomInfo is better for B2B teams that need to know who to reach, not just which companies to retarget.
 AdRoll's audience tools work for anonymous web retargeting; ZoomInfo provides the verified identity layer that turns impressions into actionable pipeline.

 Intent Signals and Buying Intelligence

-🪙 Value Verdict: ZoomInfo is better for intent-driven go-to-market execution because intent signals connect directly to verified contacts and CRM workflows, not just ad campaigns.
+Value Verdict: ZoomInfo is better for intent-driven go-to-market execution because intent signals connect directly to verified contacts and CRM workflows, not just ad campaigns.

 Advertising and Campaign Execution

-Its BidIQ engine makes 2.5+ trillion daily predictions for bid optimization, and ecommerce integrations with Shopify, WooCommerce, and BigCommerce enable dynamic product retargeting ads that earn 2x more clicks than static alternatives.
+AdRoll's Approach: AdRoll's core strength is multi-channel ad execution.
+The platform serves ads across display, native, video, mobile, social, Connected TV, and Digital Out-of-Home from a single interface.
+Its BidIQ engine makes 2.5+ trillion daily predictions for bid optimization, and ecommerce integrations with Shopify, WooCommerce, and BigCommerce enable dynamic product retargeting ads.
 For D2C and ecommerce brands, AdRoll's advertising breadth and low entry point are genuine advantages.

-ZoomInfo's channel breadth is narrower than AdRoll's (no CTV, DOOH, or TikTok/Pinterest), but the ads are powered by verified B2B data and intent signals that AdRoll's advertising stack cannot match.
+ZoomInfo's Approach: ZoomInfo's native DSP deploys display ads based on 300+ company attributes across major ad networks, with audiences that auto-update from CRM and intent data.
+Paid ABM tiers add Facebook, LinkedIn, and Google advertising integration.
+ZoomInfo's channel breadth is narrower than AdRoll's (no CTV, DOOH, or TikTok/Pinterest), but the ads are powered by verified B2B data and intent signals.
 ZoomInfo customers report a 900% CTR increase and 61% increase in opportunities from data-driven ad targeting.

-🪙 Value Verdict: AdRoll is better for broad multi-channel ad reach, especially for ecommerce and D2C retargeting.
+Value Verdict: AdRoll is better for broad multi-channel ad reach, especially for ecommerce and D2C retargeting.
 ZoomInfo is better for B2B display advertising where targeting precision matters more than channel breadth.

 Pricing Transparency and Total Cost

 AdRoll's Approach: AdRoll's base plan has no platform fee, which is accessible.
 But full-featured advertising requires adding Social Ads (undisclosed price) and Attribution (undisclosed price) on top of media spend, or committing to an annual Advanced Package (quote-based).
+Ad credits don't roll over, can't be used on CTV or social campaigns, and all fees are non-refundable.
+The layered pricing means the advertised "no platform fee" entry point masks the true cost of running complete campaigns.

+ZoomInfo's Approach: ZoomInfo does not publish dollar amounts for paid tiers, requiring a sales conversation for custom pricing.
+This is a legitimate friction point.
 However, ZoomInfo's pricing includes data, intelligence, and advertising in unified plans rather than requiring separate add-on purchases.
-The ZoomInfo Lite free tier provides permanent data access, and a 7-day free trial lets prospects test the full platform before committing.
+ZoomInfo is free to start with consumption credits based on usage -- the permanent free tier provides real data access, and a trial lets prospects test the platform before committing.

-🪙 Value Verdict: AdRoll is more accessible at the entry level with its no-fee base plan.
+Value Verdict: AdRoll is more accessible at the entry level with its no-fee base plan.
 ZoomInfo requires a higher investment but delivers a unified platform without the add-on layering that inflates AdRoll's total cost.

 Final Verdict: AdRoll vs. ZoomInfo

-The choice between AdRoll and ZoomInfo depends on whether your primary need is advertising execution or data-driven go-to-market intelligence:
+The choice between AdRoll and ZoomInfo depends on whether your primary need is advertising execution or data-driven go-to-market intelligence.

 Get started with ZoomInfo here.